jwpconsulting/projectify/docs/rules.md

 - Maintainer
 - Owner

-The resources that workspace users can work on are the following:
+The resources that team members can work on are the following:

 - Workspace
-- Workspace user invite
+- Team member invite
-- Workspace user
+- Team member
 - Project
 - Section
 - Task